Kei-K23/Kei-K23/README.md

 # Hi There, <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 My name is Arkar Min and I'm a full-stack software developer.
-I'm passionate about solid engineering, solving the problems, designing Distributed Systems and Database Design.
+I'm passionate about solid engineering, solving the problems, designing Distributed Systems and AI/ML.

-I have strong working experiences in various domains and sectors including **Developing Streaming & Entertainment systems**, **E-commerces**, **LMS, CRM, CMS, ERP systems** and etc..
-In my free time, I do open-source contributions, exploring new tech & trends in the software development landscape, learning new skills and building open-source projects and sometimes freelancing the projects.
+I have strong working experiences in various domains and sectors including **Developing Streaming & Entertainment systems**, **E-commerces**, **LMS, CRM, CMS, ERP systems** and **working and integrating with LLM**.
+In my free time, I do open-source contributions, exploring new tech & trends in the software development and AI/ML landscape, learning new skills and building open-source projects and sometimes freelancing.

 Apart from Software Development and Programming, I like weight lifting and learning natural languages.